-- 1.45 CDD measures must be applied to all business relationships. - 1.46 CDD measures must also be applied to occasional transactions (single or linked) of EUR 15,000 or more.
-However, this threshold does not apply to cryptoasset exchange providers in

-- as far as they are operating an ATM, in which case CDD measures must be applied to all transactions. - 1.47.
-In addition, CDD measures are required where the firm suspects money laundering or terrorist financing, or where it doubts the veracity or adequacy of documents or information previously submitted for CDD. - 1.48.
-Occasional transactions are transactions not carried out as part of a business relationship, (i.e., where there is no expectation that the firm will establish an ongoing relationship with the customer).
-Factors that may be taken into account when deciding whether a proposed transaction is an occasional transaction or is carried out as part of a business relationship include whether the firm registers/opens an account for a customer and whether funds can be stored in the account in view of unspecified future use or are retained only for the time required to effect the proposed transaction.
+- 22.45 CDD measures must be applied to all business relationships.
+It is likely that most cryptoasset transactions will be undertaken as part of a business relationship. - 22.46 CDD measures must also be applied to occasional transactions (single or linked) of EUR 15,000 or more.
+However, this threshold does not apply to cryptoasset exchange providers in as far as they are operating an ATM, in which case CDD measures must be applied to all transactions. - 22.47 Occasional transactions are transactions not carried out as part of a business relationship, (i.e., where there is no expectation that the firm will establish an ongoing relationship with the customer).
 For the distinction between occasional transactions and a business relationship, also see Part I, para.
-5.3.7. - 1.49.
-Firms must also apply CDD measures: - a.
-At other appropriate times to existing customers on a risk-based approach; and - b.
-When they become aware that the circumstances of an existing customer relevant to their risk assessment for that customer has changed.
+5.3.7. - 22.48 In addition, CDD measures are required where the firm suspects money laundering or terrorist financing, or where it doubts the veracity or adequacy of documents or information previously submitted for CDD. - 22.49 Firms must also apply CDD measures: - At other appropriate times to existing customers on a risk-based approach; and - When they become aware that the circumstances of an existing customer relevant to their risk assessment for that customer has changed.